janbrumm/layermodel_lib/README.md

-This repository provides a library to calculate transfer functions, path loss, channel capacity and various other properties of in-body to on-body ultra wideband commincation using the layer modeling approach as introduced in [BB17].
-Instead of simulating the wave propagation inside the human body using numerical methods, the transmission form transmitter TX to receiver RX is simplified by a plane wave travelling through a multi-layered dielectric.
+This repository provides a library to calculate transfer functions, path loss, channel capacity and various other properties of in-body to on-body ultra wideband commincation using the layer modeling approach as introduced in [Bru24].
+Instead of simulating the wave propagation inside the human body using numerical methods, the transmission from transmitter TX to receiver RX is simplified by a plane wave travelling through a multi-layered dielectric.
 The layers of this multi-layered dielectric can be determined from arbitrary voxel models.

-It was shown in [BB17b], [BKB19], and [BB19] that the results from this layer modeling approach fit well to the results that have been published in the literature so far for similar transmission setups.
-For more details on this modeling technique refer to [BB17b] or [TT+12].
+It was shown in [Bru24], [BB17b], [BKB19], and [BB19] that the results from this layer modeling approach fit well to the results that have been published in the literature so far for similar transmission setups.
+For more details on this modeling technique refer to [Bru24].
 The actual results in [BB17a], [BB17b], [BB17c] and [BKB19] were computed using MATLAB.
 `LayerModel_lib` is a Python implementation of the same functionality.

 The results from [BB19] were simulated using this library and the resulting data